robin-na/robin-na.github.io/index.md

 ## About Me

-I am a PhD candidate in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at MIT Sloan where I work on large language models, metascience, and human-AI decision-making.
-My research is driven by the goal of constructing generative AI agents and scientific knowledge that assist human users in complex decision-making.
-This includes improving the agents' accuracy in predicting human behaviors under various unforeseen situations, as well as their ability to generate explanations that are appealing to human decision-makers.
-I also conduct metascientific investigations in social science, focusing on how AI can assist in evaluating and generating scientific knowledge for enhanced human-AI decision-making.
+I am a PhD candidate in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at MIT Sloan working on large language models, metascience, and human-AI decision-making.
+I work on generative AI for enhancing research methods in social science, which in turn also improves the AI's ability to better represent human behavior under diverse contexts.
+This reciprocal improvement between computer science and social science ultilmately contributes to understanding and improving how decision-makers engage with scientific knowledge in the era of generative AI.

-Currently, I am an Applied Scientist Intern at Amazon, specializing in large language models and knowledge retrieval.
-I interned at Amazon Alexa AI during the summer of 2023.
+I interned at Amazon Alexa AI and Amazon Search AI for two summers of my PhD, specializing in social networks, LLMs, and knowledge retrieval.

 Before joining MIT, I was a research fellow at Carnegie Mellon University, specializing in language models and human cognition.
 I hold a B.S. in physics and a B.A. in knowledge ecology from Seoul National University.